TechStudent10/Cobra/README.md

 ```shell
 python execute.py example.cobra
 ```
-or by using the other two options above: (Windows)[https://github.com/TechStudent11/Cobra#windows], (Mac or Linux)[https://github.com/TechStudent11/Cobra#mac-or-linux].
+or by using the other two options above: [Windows](https://github.com/TechStudent11/Cobra#windows), [Mac or Linux](https://github.com/TechStudent11/Cobra#mac-or-linux).

 ### Syntax
 The basic syntax for a Cobra program is: `name of function any arguments to be passed in to the function` for example: `say Hello, World!`. `say` is the function and `Hello, World!` is the argument.